 The Basel ii Accord

-The efforts of the Basel Committee on Banking Supervision to revise the standards governing the capital adequacy of internationally active banks achieved a critical milestone in the publication of an agreed text in June 2004.
+The efforts of the Basel Committee on Banking Supervision ("the Committee") to revise the standards governing the capital adequacy of internationally active banks, achieved a critical milestone in the publication of an agreed text in June 2004.

 In a number of instances, these procedures will include additional impact assessments of the Committee's Framework as well as further opportunities for comments by interested parties to be provided to national authorities.